mqtt-proxy

 Reload APISIX for changes to take effect.
 APISIX should now start listening L4 traffic on port 9100.

-The examples below uses a MQTT client from the Mosquitto project to publish and subscribe messages.
+The examples below use an MQTT client from the Mosquitto project to publish and subscribe messages.
 You can download it here or use any other MQTT client of your choice.

 Proxy to a MQTT Broker